Assuming your anti-virus software hasn't alerted you to the presence of a virus, here are some indicators of malware on your computer:

 It's important to remember that computer viruses are one potential cause of problems like the ones we've listed here, but that they aren't the only cause.
 If you believe your computer has been infected by a virus, don't panic.
 Follow the steps we suggest in How To Remove a Computer Virus.
 You might lose some data in the process but you shouldn't lose everything.

-Learn more about computer viruses and other topics on the next page.
+Learn more about computer viruses and other topics below.